top of page

 1810's

-A surimono (privately commissioned woodblock print) designed by Kubo Shunman and commissioned by the Asakusagawa poetry group.
-The print may commemorate the one-hundredth memorial anniversary of Kūkai (774–835), also known posthumously as Kōbō Daishi, a monk, calligrapher, and poet associated with the introduction of esoteric Buddhism to Japan.
+The text on this print talks about the commemoration of the one-hundredth memorial anniversary of Kūkai (774–835), also known posthumously as Kōbō Daishi, a monk, calligrapher, and poet associated with the introduction of esoteric Buddhism to Japan.

 Surimono were produced in limited numbers for private distribution, typically in editions of around 50 to 200 impressions.
 They frequently incorporate specialised techniques such as gradated printing (bokashi), embossing, and the use of metallic pigments and mica.